-I dropped off my passport and visa application and we took a completely blind shot into the dirt roads, tracks and farms east of town.
+I dropped off my passport and visa application, and we took a completely blind shot into the dirt tracks and farm roads east of town.
 Rural life is diverse and colourful.
-The farmer knee deep in the rice paddy, the flowers in front of homes and the street side market in a village.
+The farmer knee-deep in the rice paddy, the flowers in front of homes and the street side market in a village.
 Bungva Lake is rimmed with restaurants perched over the water surrounded by bright lotus flowers.
 Sometimes, the paths would simply end; other times it narrowed to single track and magically opened into a cluster of homes.
 People were surprised to see foreigners pop out of the endless sugar cane fields.
 They never failed to greet us with smiles and ask all the usual questions.
 Another dirt track lead back to the Mekong River in the Xaibouly District, and we worked our way slowly south to town.

 Passport in hand, we left Savannakhet on a paved surface cruising east to the junction town of Xeno.
-The following day would be completely dirt and an early start was key.
+The following day would be only dirt tracks, and an early start was key.
 People rise early in Laos and the Pho soup was on the table as soon as we sat down.
 The plate of vegetables that accompanies this dish in the south is sizable.
-I my opinion, mint is the highlight to this dish, the fresh herbs, beansprouts and cabbage a bonus.
+In my opinion, mint is the highlight to this dish, the fresh herbs, beansprouts and cabbage a bonus.

 Just north of Xeno, we turned east on a dirt track.
 The track became a path and indications of civilization grew increasingly infrequent.
 Our mantra: “follow the power lines” kept us assured there was something beyond ... until they stopped.
 Riding on, we eventually discovered the return of poles and the electrical lines eventually appeared.
 Kengboum village rose from the dust and we stopped at a home.
 The family spanned four generations and the arrival of to foreigners came as a surprise.
 The youngest had never seen a white person and screamed in terror, running into the sarongs of the laughing parents.
 We were treated to sun dried beef, instant coffee, sticky rice and peels of laughter.

-Bouncing along the red dirt track, we eventually reach Villabouly and the most welcome hot shower of the trip.
+Bouncing along the red dirt tracks, we eventually reach Villabouly and the most welcome hot shower of the trip.

 “Sorry,” he said, “I came in a helicopter and have no knowledge of the roads.”